Tousif2021/Keypad-Controlled-Light-Dimmer/README.md

 1️⃣ Enter a brightness percentage followed by the D key (e.g., 25D → 25% brightness).<br>
 2️⃣ Use preset options:<br>
 ___
- Press A for 100% brightness.
+ -Press A for 100% brightness.
- Press C for 50% (default).
+ -Press C for 50% (default).
 ___
 3️⃣ Press # to reset the input and enter a new value.<br>
 4️⃣ The system updates the light intensity in real-time using PWM control.<br>